 But why do these coaching institutes buy students ranks?

 Coaching industry is booming in India, a multi billion industry now.
 It’s a rat race and everyone wants to outshine others.
 Coaching institutes are trying hard to buy ranks, interested students getting handsome returns by selling their JEE/ NEET ranks, and sometimes school plays the role of intermediary who provide students details to these institutes.

 Every year, after the results, coaching institutes display and highlight their successful students.
 Some of them vouch for thousands, some hundreds.
 And the funny thing is, If you calculate the total of these numbers, it surpasses the total number of official candidates who cleared JEE/ NEET!

 Advice for parents and students when choosing a coaching institute

 The advice for parents and students is, when you see the result of a coaching institute in any type of advertisement, don’t trust it with blind eyes.
 Sometimes, it’s a trick to lure students and their parents to get admission into the institute.
 It’s also possible that the results or testimonials are bought.
 In that case even verification can’t tell you the real truth.

 Not all coaching institutes buys ranks

-I am not saying that every institute does this practice of buying IIT JEE ranks.
+I am not saying that every institute does this practice of buying JEE/ NEET ranks.
 There are very good coaching institutes in the country which still believes in ethics and honest transparency.
-Every year they are producing well prepared students who qualify iit jee.
+Every year they are producing well prepared students who qualify the exams.